-09/01/2021 Afghanistan (International Christian Concern) – According to The Jesuit Review, Pope Francis has questioned the preparations made regarding the U.S. withdraw from Afghanistan.
+09/01/2021 Afghanistan (International Christian Concern) – According to The Jesuit Review, Pope Francis has questioned the preparations made regarding the U.S. withdrawal from Afghanistan.
 Since the Taliban effectively retook control of the country, scenes of the chaotic withdrawal have dominated headlines.

-“The way to negotiate a withdrawal, an exit, from what we see here it seems that – I don’t want to judge – not all the eventualities were taken into account,” Pope Francis said in an interview with COPE.
+“The way to negotiate a withdrawal, an exit, from what we see here, it seems that – I don’t want to judge – not all the eventualities were taken into account,” Pope Francis said in an interview with COPE.

 Since Kabul fell to the Taliban on August 15, the Kabul airport was home to chaotic and deadly scenes as thousands of Afghans and foreigners attempted to flee Afghanistan.
-Last Thursday, August 26, ISIS-K attacked the airport and a nearby hotel killing 13 United States soldiers and at least 169 Afghans.
+Last Thursday, August 26, ISIS-K attacked the airport and a nearby hotel, killing 13 United States soldiers and at least 169 Afghans.

 Over the weekend, Pope Francis said that he was following the news out of Afghanistan “with great concern” and called on Christians around the world to fast and pray for the deteriorating situation.